June is National Homeownership Month

 National Homeownership Week was established in 1995 and expanded to National Homeownership Month in 2002.
 The month-long celebration reinforces the belief that owning a home is a critical step towards achieving the American dream.
 The history of homeownership assistance in the U.S. involves access to financing and incentives.
 This assistance helps make the purchase of a home possible for a wider range of buyers.
 Since the 1800s, key government initiatives for housing support include:

-• Establishing the U.S. banking system with the 1860s National Bank Acts, making home mortgages available for the first time.
+• Establishing the U.S. banking system with the 1860s National Banks Acts, making home mortgages available for the first time.

 • Creating the Home Owners’ Loan Corporation in 1933, the Federal Housing Administration in 1934, and the Federal National Mortgage Association (now known as Fannie Mae) in 1938 to stabilize the housing market during the Depression.
 In its 87 years, the FHA has helped more than 44 million citizens to become homeowners.